 What is circumcision?

-At birth, most boys have a sleeve of skin covering the end of the penis.
-This protective sleeve is called the foreskin.
-During a circumcision, this sleeve of skin is cut away, exposing the glans (head) of the penis.
+At birth, most boys have a loose covering of skin over the end of the penis.
+This is called the foreskin.
+During a circumcision, this loose skin is cut away, exposing the glans (head) of the penis.

 Circumcision is sometimes done a few days after birth.
 It can be done later, including in adolescence or adulthood.

-At birth, the foreskin is joined to the underlying glans of the penis, so the foreskin can’t be pulled back.
-During childhood, the foreskin continues to cover and protect the sensitive glans.
-For most boys, the foreskin separates from the glans during childhood and can be pulled back to expose the glans.
+At birth, the foreskin is joined to the underlying glans of the penis, so the foreskin can’t be pulled back to expose the glans.
+The foreskin usually separates from the glans during childhood and can be pulled back to expose the glans.

-Generally, the foreskin is designed to look after itself.
-You and your son don’t need to do anything special to care for an uncircumcised penis.
+You and your child don’t need to do anything special to care for an uncircumcised penis.

 After the circumcision scar has healed, the glans will be permanently exposed.
 The appearance of the penis will depend on how much skin has been removed and where the cuts into the foreskin have been made.

-You and your son don’t need to do anything special to care for a circumcised penis.
+You and your child don’t need to do anything special to care for a circumcised penis once the scar has healed.

-Lots of parents worry about their boy’s penis, circumcised or not.
-They worry that their son will feel or look different from other boys, or that his penis is untidy or unusual.
-But boys themselves usually aren’t so bothered.
-An uncircumcised boy might ask a circumcised friend why he looks different, or vice versa, but it’s unlikely to be a big issue for either of them.
+Many parents worry about their child’s penis, circumcised or not.
+They worry that their child will feel or look different from other children, or that their child’s penis is untidy or unusual.
+But children themselves usually aren’t so bothered.
+An uncircumcised child might ask a circumcised friend why they look different or vice versa, but it’s unlikely to be a big issue for either of them.

 Circumcision comes with medical and health risks, even when an experienced doctor does the operation:

-- Short-term problems include bleeding after the operation.
-Sometimes boys need to go to hospital to manage bleeding.
+- Short-term problems include bleeding after the operation and another trip to hospital.

-- Long-term problems include issues with urination and concerns about the appearance of the penis, particularly if too much or too little skin has been removed, or if more skin has been removed from one side than the other.
+- Long-term problems include issues with the urethra and urination and concerns about the appearance of the penis, particularly if too much or too little skin has been removed, or if more skin has been removed from one side than the other.

-- In rare cases, these problems can lead to damage to the urethra, gangrene, loss of the penis, or even death.
+- In rare cases, these problems can lead to damage to the urethra, a buried or trapped penis, gangrene, loss of the penis, or even death.

-Doctors, parents and others say that there are physical and ethical reasons for not having your son circumcised:
+Doctors, parents and others say that there are physical and ethical reasons for not choosing circumcision:

-- The foreskin is a natural part of a boy’s body.
-It’s rich in nerve endings and has a big role in sexual sensation, play and functioning as boys grow older.
+- The foreskin is a natural part of the body.
+It’s rich in nerve endings and has a big role in sexual sensation, play and functioning, especially in adolescence and adulthood.

 - The foreskin protects the opening of the urethra, which is very delicate early in life.

-- It doesn’t make sense for our society to make all forms of female circumcision illegal but still allow male circumcision.
+- It doesn’t make sense for our society to make all forms of female circumcision illegal but still allow male circumcision without a medical reason.

 Circumcision before puberty has a couple of health and medical benefits: